HardikHajela/TheCompassionAPP/readme.md

 TheCompassionAPP is Progressive Web Application which can be installed in any PC, Smartphone and Tablet which can run a web browser!
 It's designed and developed by me using technologies such as HTML, CSS, PHP, JavaScript and MariaDB(MySQL) and using tools such as BootStrap and phpMyAdmin.

+The main aim of this application is to make the ends meet- from Patient to Doctor, from a Benefactor, to a Reciever.

 Kindly visit: https://thecompassionapp.myweb.cs.uwindsor.ca/AboutUs.html to know more about the Project!